 Bohemian, creative, charming and eclectic are all words used to describe the homes in East Hill.
-This Preservation District neighborhood is situated north of the original Pensacola area that is now defined as the Seville Historic District and was settled during the lumber boom of the late 19th and early 20th century.
-The Old East Hill Preservation Area is bounded by an area North of Bayfront Drive and East of 9th Ave.
+This Preservation District neighborhood is north of the original Pensacola area known as the Seville Historic District, settled during the lumber boom of the late 19th and early 20th century.
+The Old East Hill Preservation Area, bounded by an area North of Bayfront Drive and East of 9th Ave.

 Homes in this neighborhood run the gambit from Victorian to more modest cottages with the houses along the waterfront tending to be larger.
-Real estate prices here are duly influenced by the size, location, condition, age and view of the residence.
+Real estate prices here are established by the size, location, quality, condition, age and view of the residence.

 Shops and purveyors of East Hill are as varied as the home styles.
-The Shops of East Hill on 12th Ave include a coffee shop and a popular upscale California style Mexican restaurant.
+The Shops of East Hill on 12th Ave include a coffee shop and a popular upscale California-style Mexican restaurant.
 Continuing further south on 12th you will find City Grocery and J's Pastry Shop, a local favorite since 1946.
-New additions to the great assortment of East Hill businesses are a gift/coffee house called My Favorite Things and East Hill Honey.
+New additions to the great assortment of East Hill businesses are a gift/coffee shop called My Favorite Things and East Hill Honey.

-If you would like learn more about this great historic neighborhood, contact us today so a Realtor can show you around.
+If you would like to learn more about buying a home in this great historic neighborhood, contact our real estate office so an agent can show you around.